kragen/derctuo/markdown/modelica-notes.md

 you discretize these things yourself you can get it to simulate the discretized approximation.

-In particular, I think there isn't even a way in Modelica to model a delay of a continuous-time signal, such as you might get from an improperly terminated cable.
+In particular, I think there isn’t even a way in Modelica to model a delay of a continuous-time signal, such as you might get from an improperly terminated cable.

-(However, I've seen people simulating, for example, the water-hammer effect in a pipe with the proprietary Modelica simulator SimulationX;
+(However, I’ve seen people simulating, for example, the water-hammer effect in a pipe with the proprietary Modelica simulator SimulationX;
-I assume they're using a discretized approximation of the pressure waves.)
+I assume they’re using a discretized approximation of the pressure waves.)

 Acausal equations